Industry Validation

 PocketOS — Coding Agent Deletes Production Database (April 2026)

-McKinsey Lilli — Autonomous Offensive Agent Breaches AI System (2026)
+McKinsey Lilli — Autonomous Offensive Agent Breaches AI Platform (March 2026)

 Mexican Government — Single AI-Armed Attacker Breaches 9 Agencies (Dec 2025-Feb 2026)

-A single attacker using Claude Code and GPT-4.1 breached 9 government agencies, exposing 195M taxpayer records and 220M civil records.
-150+ GB exfiltrated.
-Accomplished what previously required state-sponsored teams.
+A single attacker using Claude Code and GPT-4.1 breached 9 government agencies, exposing 195M taxpayer records and 220M civil records, with roughly 150 GB exfiltrated.
+About 75% of remote command execution was AI-generated.
+One individual accomplished what previously required state-sponsored teams.

 Regulatory Acceleration